Mxbonn/visualwakewords/README.md

  ---
  ### Installation
- The code is implemented in Python 3.7.
+ The code is implemented in Python 3.7 and can be installed with pip:
  ```bash
  pip install -e .
  ```

  ### Usage
- The Visual Wake Words Dataset is derived from the publicly available [COCO](https://cocodataset.org) dataset.
+ The Visual Wake Words Dataset is derived from the publicly available [COCO](cocodataset.org/#/home) dataset.
  To download the COCO dataset use the script `download_coco.sh`
  ```bash
 bash scripts/download_mscoco.sh path-to-COCO-dataset
 ```
-The Visual Wake Words Dataset evaluates the accuracy on the [minival image ids](https://raw.githubusercontent.com/tensorflow/models/master/research/object_detection/data/mscoco_minival_ids.txt)., and for training uses the remaining 115k images of the COCO training/validation dataset.
+The Visual Wake Words Dataset evaluates the accuracy on the [minival image ids](https://raw.githubusercontent.com/tensorflow/models/master/research/object_detection/data/mscoco_minival_ids.txt), and for training uses the remaining 115k images of the COCO training/validation dataset.

 To create COCO annotation files that convert the 83K/41K split to the 115K/8K split use: